logikburg/dockerfile-instrctions/README.md

-# dock
+# Dockerfile Instructions

-This project introduce sample docker files, introduce some instructions about how to build an docker image.
+This introduce some instructions which are most useful to build a docker image with Dockerfile.

 Docker images are the basis of containers.
 Each time you’ve used docker run you told it which image you wanted.

-You also discovered that Docker stores downloaded images on the Docker host.
-If an image isn’t already present on the host then it’ll be downloaded from a registry: by default the Docker Hub Registry.

 The Dockerfile has instructions as below: